alibekk93/HOMM3_army_dashboard/README.md

 The true enemy was the README all along.

 ## 2Do
+- rollback slot to have ability and ranged
 - create fixed header
 - move total power and max speed to header
 - add images